Bartvds/demo-travis-gh-pages/README.md

 This bare-bones demo will render the `README.md` to html using [grunt-markdown](https://www.npmjs.org/package/Grunt-markdown).
 This is a simple example to show the general process, but the flow can be used with any site generator (for example we use it with [docpad](http://docpad.org/)).

-There are so many great Grunt plugins anything is possible, and if that is not enough you can use Grunt to work with pretty much any npm module or shell command.
+There are many great Grunt plugins, and you can use Grunt to work with pretty much any npm module or shell command.

 ## Is all this safe?